konekti/jeffbrl.github.io/_posts/2018-10-13-the-shared-network-infrastructure-vpc.md

 Organizing your CloudFormation stacks by lifecycle and ownership is straight from the [AWS CloudFormation Best Practices](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html).
 This quote from the page is apropos.

-> A layered architecture organizes stacks into multiple horizontal layers that build on top of one another, where each layer has a dependency on the layer directly below it.
-You can have one or more stacks in each layer, but within each layer, your stacks should have AWS resources with similar lifecycles and ownership.
+"_A layered architecture organizes stacks into multiple horizontal layers that build on top of one another, where each layer has a dependency on the layer directly below it.
+You can have one or more stacks in each layer, but within each layer, your stacks should have AWS resources with similar lifecycles and ownership_."

 We advise including all networking resources in a shared network infrastructure VPC.
 Consider the situation in which you require a VPC with a public subnet and a private subnet that accesses the Internet through a NAT Gateway.
 Yes, this is the “VPC with Public and Private Subnets” straight from the VPC Wizard.
 You can view the approximate CloudFormation template [here](https://github.com/awslabs/aws-cloudformation-templates/blob/master/aws/services/VPC/VPC_With_Managed_NAT_And_Private_Subnet.yaml "VPC With Managed NAT and Private Subnet.").